A Weekend in Athens: The Perfect Itinerary

 Here and there an ancient building pops up, in the middle of a roundabout sometimes.
 No biggie.
-If you visit this right after the bliss of the Greek Islands, you’ll struggle to adept.
+If you visit this right after the bliss of the beautiful Greek islands, you might struggle to adapt.
 If you visit this looking for a unique destination full of character in the spring or autumn: Athens should 100% be your next destination.
-Here’s what to see, eat and where to party in Athens.
+Here’s what to see, eat and where to party!

 One of the liveliest areas in Athens is Monastiraki, a square right in the city centre.
 If you exit the metro to the square, you are immediately blown away by the business of the market stalls (during the day) or the street performers (during the night).

 I love how they treasure these things in Athens, and how it can exist in between new shops and buildings.
 Be mindful of your belongings though, my blogging friend got pick pocketed in this street.

 What happens in Psiri… stays in Prisi, the party area.
 This is where the heart of the city is for young people.
 During the day the streets are quiet, with quant little handicraft shops, and terraces, and smashing graffiti as a contrast.
 But at night this is where people come to eat and mostly: party!

 It’s the Eiffel tower of Athens, the Big Ben of Greece: Acropolis.
-You don’t want to miss it, and actually can’t… you can see it perched on top of a hill from pretty much every balcony or street corner.
+You don’t want to miss it, and actually can’t.
+You can see it perched on top of a hill from pretty much every balcony or street corner.

 Temple of Olympian Zeus

-One of my favorite days in Athens was the sunday where I encountered a warm sunshine (so welcome after a couple rainy days) as I casually strolled along the Temple of Olympian Zeus.
-The marmer columns are so well preserved that it gives you a good concept of how massive this building was.
+One of my favorite days in Athens was the Sunday where I encountered a warm sunshine (so welcome after a couple rainy days) as I casually strolled along the Temple of Olympian Zeus.
+The columns are so well preserved that it gives you a good concept of how massive this building was.

-– Temple of Hephaistos
+Temple of Hephaistos

-Want to witness some Olympic history (yes, you do).
-The old Olympic Stadium was built for the very first ‘modern’ Olympics in 1896.
-However, it was built on top of the remains of the ‘old’ stadium, that was built there in 330 b.C.
-The structure is made from marble and seats about 80.000 people.
+Want to witness some Olympic history (yes, you do)?
+The old Olympic Stadium was built for the very first “modern” Olympics in 1896.
+However, it was built on top of the remains of the “old” stadium, that was built there in 330 B.C.
+The structure is made from marble and seats about 80,000 people.

-– Bairaktaris & Thanasis
+Bairaktaris & Thanasis